Vaishnav-Sabari-Girish/arduino-cli-interactive/src/ty.md

 # Thank you

-I want to take a moment to express my heartfelt gratitude to you for choosing arduino-cli-interactive.
+I want to take a moment to express my heartfelt gratitude to you for choosing `arduino-cli-interactive`.
 Your support and feedback have been invaluable in shaping this tool into what it is today.
 Whether you’re a hobbyist, a student, or a professional, your trust motivates me to keep improving and delivering a better experience for everyone in the Arduino community.